 This bill amends Section 106.1405 of the Florida Statutes to allow candidates to use campaign funds for campaign-related child care expenses.
 It defines "campaign-related child care expenses" as costs incurred for the care of a candidate's dependent child due to campaign activities, such as attending events or meeting with constituents.
 The bill also defines "eligible child care provider" as any licensed individual or organization providing child care services in compliance with state laws.

 Under the new provisions, candidates can use campaign funds for child care expenses directly related to their campaign, provided they maintain clear records of these expenses and disclose them in their campaign finance reports.
-The bill stipulates that receipts or invoices from the child care provider must be kept for at least three years after the campaign concludes.
-The effective date for this act is set for July 1, 2026.
+The bill specifies that campaign funds cannot be used for unrelated child care expenses and requires candidates to keep receipts or invoices from child care providers for at least three years after the campaign concludes.
+The act is set to take effect on July 1, 2026.

 Statutes affected: H 361 Filed: 106.1405